 1/4 cup honey (or your choice of the following: 4 fresh pitted dates – brown rice syrup – organic maple syrup. stevia)

-1 teaspoon vanilla extract or 1/2 teaspoon vanilla bean paste or pods from 1 fresh vanilla bean
+1 teaspoon vanilla extract or paste or pods from 1 fresh vanilla bean

-1/3 cup raw cacao powder or cocoa powder
+1/2 cup Healthy Chef Naked Chocolate powder or raw cocoa powder

 Pinch of sea salt and cinnamon to enhance flavour

 Combine all the ingredients in a good powerful high speed blender like a Vitamix adding the honey first, followed by the avocado, vanilla and cocoa.